This was our biggest

 and administrators attended this informative event.
 School administrators from NYC Public schools and Public Charter schools, and the tri-state area, and New York City Department of Education Non- Public schools attend this annual conference.

-showcase exhibitors and products, and the strengths and services of the CEI organization.
+showcased exhibitors and products, and the strengths and services of the CEI organization.
 CEI takes a proactive role to ensure success for all students.
-Administrators will have the opportunity to see both new and known companies and learn about new and improved products and services.
+Administrators had the opportunity to see both new and known companies and learn about new and improved products and services.

 INTRODUCTORY REMARKS VIA VIDEO

 Judith Johnson was appointed to the Board of Regents for a five year term effective April 1, 2015.
 She has devoted her professional life to public education.
 Whether working to transform national and local educational policy to significantly improve the quality of education, leading school districts to give all children the same opportunity to succeed, or building partnerships with the business community, civic organizations, government leaders and the Arts community, she has built an extensive network of partners to help schools raise student achievement.
 She is known for her unrelenting commitment to public education.